ParaCoToUl/noarr-structures/README.md

 The library provides its low-level parts, *structures* and *functions*, as simple and easy-to-use building blocks, that can be used alongside with some memory management to easily create data structures that provide layout-agnostic access, and nigh-interplatform type checking and serialization.

-If you are not interested in creating a data structure yourself, you can use `noarr::bag` which uses the standard c++ memory management. (see: *`noarr::bag`: flexible data strucure*)
+If you are not interested in creating a data structure yourself, you can use `noarr::bag` which uses the standard c++ memory management. (see: *`noarr::bag`: flexible data structure*)

 ## Data layout modeling